Concordia Students Think Outside the Classroom on Expo Day

 Concordia’s Expo Day is a unique opportunity for students to “learn beyond the boundaries” as classes are suspended for a day and faculty members join students for excursions that take advantage of the rich cultural, historical, and educational opportunities new the campus.
 Here are a few examples of Expo Day destinations...

-The Renaissance at the Cloisters was explained with a special guided tour of the museum and its gardens.
+The Renaissance at the Cloisters was explained with a special guided tour of the museum and gardens.

 Shakespeare Drama Workshop prepared and rehearsed 60-second Shakespeare plays for Concordia's Renaissance Faire.
 Students were writers, actors, directors, musicians, and prop-makers.